tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 Furthermore, YANG data models can be used as the basis of implementation for other interfaces, such as CLI and programmatic APIs.

-This document defines a YANG data model that can be used to configure and manage the RSVP protocol {{?RFC2205}}.
-The model is separated into two modules: a base and RSVP extended YANG modules.
-The RSVP base YANG module models the data that is core to the function of the RSVP protocol and MUST be supported by vendors that support RSVP protocol {{?RFC2205}}.
-The RSVP extended module models data that is either optional or provides ability to tune basic RSVP protocol functionality.
-The support for RSVP extended
-features by all vendors is considered optional.
+This document defines a YANG data model for the configuration and management of the RSVP protocol {{?RFC2205}}.
+The data model is divided into two modules: a base and extended RSVP YANG modules.
+The RSVP base YANG 'ietf-rsvp' module covers the data that is core to the function of the RSVP protocol and MUST be supported by vendors that support RSVP protocol {{?RFC2205}}.
+The RSVP extended 'ietf-rsvp-extended' module covers the data that is optional, or provides ability to tune RSVP protocol base functionality.
+The support for RSVP extended module features by vendors is considered optional.

 The RSVP YANG model provides the building blocks needed to allow augmentation by other models that extend the RSVP protocol-- such as using RSVP extensions to